hxgf/dw-blog-lexxi/readme.md

 ### Installation

 1\.
-Copy the files from this repository the corresponding directories in your project.
+Copy the files from this repository the corresponding directories in the "app" directory in your project.